patricktalmadge/bootstrapper/README.md

 Helpers::js()
 ```

-We also have Twitter Bootstrap as a dependency, so you can grab the files from
-your vendor directory.

 If you want to stick at a certain version then use

 ```
 artisan config:publish patricktalmadge/bootstrapper
 ```

-And update the config file in app/config/packages.
+And update your config file in app/config/packages.

+We also have Twitter Bootstrap as a dependency, so you can grab the files from
+your vendor directory.

 ## Documentation